davidxcai/pokedex/README.md

 A fun web app that lets **Gemini guess the name of a Pokémon** based on a custom prompt — then fetches detailed Pokémon info using the [PokéAPI](https://pokeapi.co/).
 Built with **Vite**, **Tailwind CSS**, and **Gemini API** for a hackathon competition.

+The purpose of this project was to demonstrate a proof of concept using Gemini API to process natural language and use the results to fetch data from other APIs.

 ## Demo

 -   [PokeDex](pokedex-bice-xi.vercel.app)